CartoDB/documentation/app/content/analytics-toolbox-snowflake/overview/getting-access.md

 GRANT ALL PRIVILEGES ON SCHEMA "<my database>".carto TO ROLE carto_role;

 -- Grant usage on public role
-GRANT USAGE ON DATABASE "<my database>" TO ROLE public;
+-- Repeat this for any other role that needs access to use the toolkit GRANT USAGE ON DATABASE "<my database>" TO ROLE public;
 GRANT USAGE ON SCHEMA "<my database>".carto TO ROLE public;
 GRANT SELECT ON ALL TABLES IN SCHEMA "<my database>".carto TO ROLE public;